Oil spill contingency plans

 Both the Commonwealth and Western Australian Governments use the Australasian Inter-service Incident Management System (AIIMS) to coordinate the oils spill response efforts.

-AIIMS identifies the roles and responsibilities of various agencies (e.g. Department of Transport, Department of Environment and Conservation) responding to an oil spill, and allows different agencies to work together effectively by following similar procedures.
+AIIMS identifies the roles and responsibilities of various agencies (e.g. Department of Transport, Department of Water and Environmental Regulation) responding to an oil spill, and allows different agencies to work together effectively by following similar procedures.

 National Plan for Maritime Environmental Emergencies